Luke Nightingale: Career

 The next day after the Reading game Nightingale signed a 4-year professional contract under boss Alan Ball, before his debut against West Brom on 21 November.
 Making it a week to remember, scoring for all 3 teams with in a week and signing a professional contract.

 His first team debut was on 21 November 1998 against West Bromwich Albion at Fratton Park.
 Having replaced the injured John Aloisi during the first half, Nightingale came off the bench to score with his second touch, in front of the Fratton End after 65 seconds.
 Nightingale went on to score the winner in the second half and was named "MAN of the MATCH".

-In front of millions of BBC viewers, he also opened the scoring for Pompey in an FA Cup tie at home to Leeds United in January 1999, although the Yorkshire club hit back to win 5–1.
+He also opened the scoring for Pompey in an FA Cup tie at home to Leeds United in January 1999, although the Yorkshire club hit back to win 5–1.
 He later left Portsmouth and had spells at Southend United and Swindon Town.
 He then teamed up with his old Portsmouth teammate Steve Claridge who was appointed player/manager at Weymouth in the Dr Martins League.
 Nightingale found himself playing out of position as a right wingback.
 Weymouth narrowly missed out on winning the league after being top for most of the season to Crawley Town.
 Nightingale left Weymouth and signed for Bognor Regis Town in the summer of 2004.

 In his opening season with Bognor Regis Town (2004–05), he was the Conference South's leading scorer with 28 goals.
 The following season continued in similar vein until an injury suffered in November caused him to miss much of the season.
 He eventually returned, scoring 19 goals in total but had it not been for the injury.

 However, after four seasons of service with Bognor Regis Town, he was sold to Conference South rivals Havant & Waterlooville in March 2008, making his debut on 29 March 2008 in the 1–0 defeat against St Albans City.
 Following limited first team opportunities at Havant he rejoined Bognor Regis Town for the remainder of the 2010 season, then signing for the Rocks on a permanent basis for 2010–11, scoring 26 goals in 38 starts.
 Nightingale announced his retirement in October 2011 after a series of leg injuries.